-For the sample of operations selected, the AA should check: that the total amount of eligible expenditure declared in accordance with Article 137(1) (a) of the CPR reconciles with the expenditure (and the corresponding public contribution) included in payment applications submitted to the Commission; that all irregular amounts have been excluded from the accounts; and that the required financial corrections were adequately reflected in the accounts for the accounting year concerned.
-Following Article 27(2) of CDR the audits of operations shall also verify that the public contribution has been paid to the beneficiary in accordance with Article 132(1) of CPR.
+For the sample of operations selected and for the purpose of drawing assurance for its audit opinion on the accounts, the AA should check that:

+the total amount of eligible expenditure declared in accordance with Article 137(1.a) CPR reconciles with the expenditure (and the corresponding public contribution) included in payment applications submitted to the Commission;

+all irregular amounts detected in the operations sampled have been excluded from the accounts;

+the required financial corrections were adequately reflected in the accounts for the accounting year concerned.

-If applicable for the operations in the sample, the audit authority will verify that the amounts of programme contributions paid to financial instruments and advances of State aid paid to beneficiaries are supported by the information available at the level of the MA and of the CA. The objective of these checks will be to confirm the reliability of the audit trail of the accounting systems.
+If applicable for the operations in the audited sample, the AA will verify that the amounts of programme contributions paid to financial instruments and advances of State aid paid to beneficiaries are supported by the information available at the level of the MA and of the CA. The objective of these checks will be to confirm the reliability of the audit trail of the accounting system.

-The objective of the audits of operations is also to verify that the amounts reported for individual operations in the accounting systems of the CA and submitted in interim payment applications to the Commission during the accounting year are accurate and free of material error.

-It is advisable that the AA develops a dedicated section in the audit of operations checklists or develop a separate checklist to confirm the effective functioning of the system regarding elements of the accounts as described in point 5 of Article 29 of the DA.
+It is advisable that the AA develops a dedicated section in the audit of operations checklists or a separate checklist to confirm the effective functioning of the system regarding elements of the accounts as described Article 29(5) CDR.

 Final additional verifications on the draft certified accounts

-In accordance with Article 127(5)(a) CPR and Article 59(5) of the Financial regulation, the AA has to provide an opinion on whether the accounts give a true and fair view, and whether the audit work puts in doubt the assertions made in the management declaration on the proper presentation of the accounts, their completeness and accuracy.
+In accordance with Article 127(5)(a) CPR and Article 59(5) of the Financial Regulation, the AA has to provide an opinion on whether the accounts give a true and fair view, and whether the audit work puts in doubt the assertions made in the management declaration on the proper presentation of the accounts, their completeness and accuracy.

 For this purpose, it is expected that the AA:

-Analyse the results from systems audits carried out on the CA, particularly on the controls related to the accounts;
+analyse the results from systems audits carried out on the CA (and its intermediate bodies when relevant), particularly on the controls related to the accounts, as explained in the section 3 above;

-Examine the audit trail to verify the reliability of the accounting systems when auditing the sample of operations;
+when auditing the sample of operations, examine the audit trail and accuracy of the accounts to verify the reliability of the accounting systems;

-Once they have received the (draft) certified annual accounts from the CA:
+once it has received the (draft) certified annual accounts from the CA and depending on the level of assurance obtained from the system audits (section 3) and audits of operations ( section 4) :

-Perform audit work to carry out a final validation of the underlying registered data (expenditure-certified items, withdrawals, recoveries and pending recoveries).
-Regarding the expenditure-certified items, as it is explained in section 4.3 of this guidance note, the AA will have confirmed the correctness of the amounts included in the interim payment applications submitted during the accounting year through the audit of representative samples of operations.
-Consequently, at this stage, the additional verifications can be limited to the validation of the total expenditure certified in the accounts and its reconciliation with the final interim application of the accounting year;
+The AA should carry out a final validation of the underlying registered data (expenditure-certified items, withdrawals, recoveries, amounts to be recovered and irrecoverable amounts).
+Regarding the expenditure-certified items, the AA will have confirmed the correctness of the amounts included in the interim payment applications submitted during the accounting year through the representative sample of the audit of operations.
+Consequently, at this stage, the additional verifications can be limited to the verification of the corrections and adjustments made by the CA after the submission of the final application for interim payment and reflected in appendix 8 of the accounts.

-In relation to the other items (withdrawals, recoveries, to be recovered and irrecoverable amounts) the AA will carry out additional verifications on individual records.
-The extent of these verifications will be determined by the AA taking into account their assessment of the management and control system of the CA and of the results of audits of operations.
-The AAs are recommended to verify on a sample basis the accuracy of the records registered in the accounts covering each type of record (amounts withdrawn, recovered, to be recovered.
+In relation to the other items (withdrawals, recoveries, to be recovered and irrecoverable amounts), the AA will carry out additional verifications on individual records.
+The extent of these verifications will be determined by the AA taking into account system audits on the CA and the results of audits of operations.
+The AAs are recommended to verify on a sample basis the accuracy of the records registered in the accounts covering each type of record (amounts withdrawn, recovered, to be recovered and irrecoverable amounts).